-In case you’ve not read our pages on Accountable Care Organisations (ACOs) and Accountable Care Systems (ACSs), these are radical new ways of delivering care being introduced at breakneck speed: a number of service providers work together over a set period (e.g. 15 years) to take responsibility for the cost and quality of a specified range of health services for a defined population and for a fixed sum (a ‘whole population budget’).
+In case you’ve not read our pages on Accountable Care Organisations (ACOs) and Accountable Care Systems (ACSs), these are radical new ways of delivering care that are being introduced at breakneck speed: a number of service providers work together over a set period (e.g. 15 years) to take responsibility for the cost and quality of a specified range of health services for a defined population and for a fixed sum (a ‘whole population budget’).

 In contrast, with ACOs, there is a single contract that establishes an organisation (either an existing or new organisation) that takes responsibility for deciding how to allocate resources and design services.
 It acts as a lead provider that can set up a series of sub-contracts with other providers.